Canaletto: Work in England

 He was often expected to paint England in the fashion with which he had painted his native city.
 Canaletto's painting began to suffer from repetitiveness, losing its fluidity, and becoming mechanical to the point that the English art critic George Vertue suggested that the man painting under the name 'Canaletto' was an impostor.
 This may have been because Canaletto's nephew, Bernardo Bellotto, was also using his uncle's nickname; or more likely because the story had been spread by unscrupulous art dealers who had been passing off copies of Canaletto's own work and were anxious to see him return to Venice.
 Historian Michael Levey described his work from this period as "inhibited".

 In order to refute this claim the artist, through an advertisement in a newspaper, invited "any Gentleman" to inspect his latest painting of St. James's Park at his studio in Silver Street (now Beak Street) off Golden Square; however, his reputation never fully recovered in his lifetime.

 After his return to Venice, Canaletto was elected to the Venetian Academy in 1763 and appointed prior of the Collegio dei Pittori.
 He continued to paint until his death in 1768.
-In his later years he often worked from old sketches, but he sometimes produced surprising new compositions.
+In his later years, he often worked from old sketches, but he sometimes produced surprising new compositions.
 He was willing to make subtle alterations to topography for artistic effect.

+He was buried at San Lio, Venice, the church where he was baptized.